ndavilo/PostgreSQL/README.md

 1	$Xj...
 2022-06-04 12:59:54.037000+00:00	chukwunonsodavid	nonsoilonze@gmail.com

 The author_id in Table 1 is related to Table 2 by the id number 1.

+SQL Joins: are statements used to combine data or rows from two or more tables based on a common field between them.

+Types of SQL joins: Inner Join, Left Join, Right Join, Full Join.

+Inner Join: returns those records which have matching values in both tables.
+FROM table1 INNER JOIN table2.

+Left Join: returns all the records from the left table and also those records which satisfy a condition from the right table.
+FROM table1 LEFT JOIN table2

+Right Join: returns all the records from the right table and also those records which satisfy a condition from the left table.
+FROM table1 RIGHT JOIN table2

+Full Join: returns all the rows from both the tables.
+FROM table1 LEFT JOIN table2